 - Familiarity with Brocade series Fibre Channel (FC) switches

-- Familiarity with the TP9xxx series storage systems would be very helpful
+- Familiarity with the SGI Infinite Storage (IS4XXX or IS5XXX) systems would be very helpful

-- Familiarity with IRIX operating system at the command line level
+- Familiarity with Linux operating system at the command line level

 - General introduction to the CXFS™ MultiOS client-only clients has been incorporated into the standard CXFS Administration course.

-- Solaris™ MultiOS client and Windows MultiOS client platforms are available for labs and will be used to represent all CXFS MultiOS clients.
+- Linux MultiOS client and Windows MultiOS client platforms are available for labs and will be used to represent all CXFS MultiOS clients.

 - Instructor led (Lecture/Lab)